Australian Circumcision - why 50 years of social change?

 2.3.5 Births 1993-1999

-Once again the northside which had always seen a high rate of births left intact remained fairly stable, alongside the south and west.
+Once again the northside which had long seen a high rate of births left intact remained fairly stable, alongside the south and west.
 However the Sunshine Coast and riverside suburbs both saw the number of births left intact grow to around 80%.
 2.4 Other parts of Australia

 2.4.4 South Australia Relatively low sample sizes makes it harder to understand SA's trends.
 The 1966 and 1971 samples are odd, with one likely being a statistical blip.
 However it is not possible to know which (or if either) it is.
 As with other states the early 1980s are when trends flipped, with the majority being left intact.
 This trend continued to 1990 and has remained fairly stable since.
 SA had a comparitively high circumcision rate during the 1990s